tryton/trytond/doc/topics/user_errors_warnings.rst

 user.
 The user can decide to continue so the request is processed again without stopping at the warning.
 Otherwise the user can cancel its request.
-The warning instance is identified by a name which allows to skip it the next time it is checked, that's why they often contain data like the id of a record.
+The warning instance is identified by a name which allows to skip it the next time it is checked, that's why they often build using the ``format`` method which uses record instances to generate a unique name based on ids.

 Example: